Sara-Gavi/dragonball-finder/README.md

 ### 📌 Upcoming Improvements

 I’m working beyond the 2-hour limit to add a new feature: **ki range filtering** (`From` / `To`).
-I decided to deliver the current version first so it can already be explored and used, while I continue developing the ki filter.
-This new feature will be available soon and included in the GitHub Pages deployment.
+Following an iterative approach inspired by Agile/Scrum methodologies, I delivered a first functional and usable version of the application.
+This way, the app can already be explored while evolving through incremental updates.

 **Additional improvement:**
 After the initial 2-hour version, I continued working on the codebase to improve its structure.